Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 The importance of diagnostic assessment

-• Diagnostic assessments are quick for students to answer which means they can be incorporated frequently into every lesson.
+• Diagnostic assessments are quick for students to answer, meaning they can be incorporated frequently into every lesson.

 • It is possible to get responses from every pupil in the class simultaneously